EdgeApp/yaob/README.md

   sendMessage: message => worker.postMessage(message)
 })

-// If the worker sends us a message, forward it to the proxy client: worker.onmessage = event => client.handleMessage(event.data)
+// If the worker sends us a message, forward it to the bridge client: worker.onmessage = event => client.handleMessage(event.data)
 ```